-Step 6: Deliver Quality Work
+Step 9: Deliver Quality Work

 The absolute best advertising for a landscaping company is a well-completed project.
-If you consistently deliver long-lasting, beautiful landscapes, that will both secure their repeat business and bring in new clients when those happy customers tell their friends.
+If you consistently deliver long-lasting, beautiful landscapes, that will secure repeat business and bring in new clients when those happy customers tell their friends.

-About 50% of BL Landscapes’ business comes from repeat customers.
+About 50% of BL Landscapes’s business comes from repeat customers.
 Continuing service and after-installation coverage is a huge part of this.
 They cover their work with a warranty, and will often help fix issues for customers even after this period has expired.

 As Brian says:

 This approach has paid off for him.
-In their 6 years of business, BL Landscapes has a 100% customer satisfaction rate.
+In their six years of business, BL Landscapes has a 100% customer satisfaction rate.
 His customers know they can count on him to use high-quality materials that will stay beautiful for years to come.

 Start Your Own Landscaping Business!